How do child riders on life insurance work?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Life insurance riders are features you can add to your policy that customize your coverage in some way.
+Life insurance riders are coverage supplements that customize the terms of your policy or add extra protection under specific circumstances.
 A child rider is an add-on that provides a small death benefit if any of your children die while your policy is active.

-Life insurance is meant to replace lost income when you pass away, and since most children don’t earn money, they don’t need their own life insurance policy.
+• Life insurance is meant to replace lost income when you die, and since most children don’t earn money, they don’t need their own life insurance policy.

-There are two options when it comes to life insurance coverage for children: a child rider added to your term life insurance policy or a whole life insurance policy for your child.
+There are two options when it comes to buying life insurance coverage for children: a child rider added to your term life insurance policy or a standalone whole life insurance policy for your child.

-Child life insurance policies only make sense in rare circumstances due to their high premiums
+• Child life insurance policies only make sense in rare circumstances due to their high premiums.
+Child life policies are a type of whole life insurance, so they don’t expire.

 • Maximum death benefit for child riders